rinzlerlabs/gomodbus/README.md

 # A golang implementation of Modbus

+**WARNING: The APIs are not yet stable, changing versions may result in broken build**

 A Modbus library that supports RTU, ASCII, and TCP servers and clients.
 Examples can be found in the [examples](examples) directory.

 _Note: RTU implementation does not follow strict timing requirements due to limitations in non-RTOS environments._